brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**How to Break Up With Your Phone** — Catherine Price

+A pretty solid book on establishing more thoughtful ways of dealing with our devices.
+The advice to think about _why_ you’re reaching for your phone when you do is extremely good, and deceptively simple.
+I’ve found myself trying to just be in a place without immediately flipping though phone screens to kill time, and _maybe_ it’s helping?
+I’m going to keep on following the advice of this book for a while, and see how it helps or doesn’t.
+There’s good advice on email and other types of organization in here as well.

 **Killing Commentadore** — Haruki Murakami

 This novel feels like a return to form, and yet also building on themes and ideas Murakami laid down in earlier books.
 His obsessions with pits, cats, WW2 history, jazz, and simple lunches are all here.
 I'm a little tired of the downtrodden male narrator, but despite being first-person, generally our painter guide moved the story along, interspersed with interesting observations.
 If you enjoy Murakami, there's much joy here.
 I hope this author is with us for quite some time to come.